 I generally only part with money for beer.
-But when I do buy clothing I make damn sure it’s decent quality.
-Welcome to my review of menswear items, to help you make informed decisions.
-The good, the dishonest, and…
+But when I do buy clothing I make sure it’s good quality.
+Welcome to my review of men’s fashion, the good, the dishonest, and…

 Organic cotton socks from PACT

 No this is not a secret vegan cult where you pledge your immortal soul to the gods of eco fashion…

 Well maybe it is, but hey what’s a little idol worship for the good cause of ethical fashion?
 I bought these organic cotton socks from PACT over a year ago, and I’m still in love with them!
 Specializing in underwear and socks, PACT produces their garments using eco (and all the other good hashtags) cotton, putting ethical practice at the forefront of their business.
 You can check out their home page here, and read more about their philosophy here.

 If you believe the hype that PACT puts out, their cotton is entirely GMO free (not including pre-historic domestication, obviously) and produced on family run (so long as it’s not the Guptas) farms.

 According to the packaging, PACT’s cotton is coloured using non-toxic dyes in factories that employ fair labour practices and use renewable energy.